acsoteldo/Python-NOTES/functions.md

 ### **Functions:**

 **1. Defining and Using Functions:**
-   - **Defining a Function:** To define a function in Python, you use the `def` keyword, followed by the function name and parentheses.
+   - **Defining a Function:** To define a function in Python, use the `def` keyword, followed by the function name and parentheses.
 The function's code is indented.

      ```python
      def greet(name):
          return f"Hello, {name}!"
      ```

-   - **Calling a Function:** To use a function, you simply call it by its name and provide any required arguments.
+   - **Calling a Function:** To use a function, simply call it by its name and provide any required arguments.

      ```python
      message = greet("Alice")